FROM COLLECTING MUSSELS TO USING MUSCLE TO COLLECT GARBAGE

 Chad’s vision, charisma, non-stop work ethic and natural leadership abilities have garnered him an abundance of awards and honors over the years.
 Most notably, Chad was the recipient of the Jefferson Award for Public Service (America’s version of the Nobel Prize) in June 2002.
 Chad accepted this award in the United States Supreme Court in Washington D.C. with other award recipients Rudolph Giuliani, Bill and Melinda Gates and Lilly Tartikoff.
 In 2013, he was named CNN's Hero of the Year.
 Chad is also the author of From the Bottom Up: One Man’s Crusade to Clean America’s Rivers.

-OTHER FUN PROJECTS
+OTHER EXCITING PROJECTS